 The Exchange believes that the proposed enhancement to the Kill Switch will offer Members an alternative means to control their exposure, through a separate interface which is not dependent on the integrity of the member's own systems, should the member experience a failure.
 Because the proposed enhancement will be provided through a separate user interface instead of one of the Exchange's order entry ports, the Exchange believes it would promote transparency in its Rules to separately define these alternative methods in (a)(1) and (a)(2).
 As noted above, the proposed enhancement is similar to the existing port Kill Switch that allows Members to control their order activity but has additional optionality, most significantly the ability to cancel and restrict quotes, orders, or both.
-Furthermore, Members can set up the GUI Kill Switch so they are able to control their quote and/or order activity for an individual Identifier or a group of Identifiers,17 as compared to the port Kill Switch which is limited to individual Identifiers only.18

-The re-entry provisions in section (a)(3) will also be amended throughout
+Furthermore, Members can set up the GUI Kill Switch so they are able to control their quote and/or order activity for an individual Identifier or a group of Identifiers,17 as compared to the port Kill Switch which is limited to individual Identifiers only.18 if pursuant to the GUI Kill Switch, for the affected Identifier(s) until the Member has made a verbal request to the Exchange and Exchange staff has set a re-entry indicator to enable re-entry.
+19 Lastly, the Exchange proposes to make a related change in the last sentence of section (a)(3) to delete the reference to order cancellation, and also provide that the "applicable Clearing Member will be notified of such re-entry. . ." for better readability.